 Many people have heard of Video Professor.
-They ran commercial on cable TV channels and on late night programming throughout the nineties.
+They ran commercials on cable TV channels and on late-night programming throughout the nineties.
 I recall seeing the commercials and laughing at some of the concepts.
 In the mid-nineties, I was already “online” most days.
 So a lot of the concepts in videos like Learn to use the Internet seemed comically simple.

-Now I wish I had watched them back then, because it would ad a nice layer of nostalgia to my appreciation of them.
+Now I wish I had watched them back then because it would add a nice layer of nostalgia to my appreciation of them.
 And I do appreciate them.
 Why?
 Because they capture a wonderful moment in time.
 An era before the internet became ubiquitous and before slick video production would become commonplace.

 If you happened to be around during this time in the internet’s history, you will find this a fun trip back in time.
 When blue links lead to mysterious and unpredictable places and images were few and far between.
 This was the internet where I saw a possible career for myself, so watching this walk-through takes me back to a time when each click of the mouse shined a light on all the potential for this burgeoning technology.